Message to leaders

 This duration mismatch causes us to make changes in how do business, but…there is one constant for us all as leaders — lead with empathy, openness, vulnerability, and an inclusive mission.

+What does this mean?
 It used to be that an industrial-era leader optimized for productivity via extraction of output in a zero-sum game of labor vs capital.
 In this world, the excess profits of a business can only flow to one “winner” the laborer, or the owner of capital.

-How can we as leaders create the conditions to unlock this potential?
+“How can we as leaders create the conditions to unlock this potential?”

 Outcomes vs human potential

 Awareness is critical.
 We are social animals that look to others (including peers/competitors) in times of change.
 The part of our mimetic brains wired for imitation and loss aversion start lighting up.
 We can choose to blame others (scapegoat).
-This might sound like, “due to the macro environment” or “the world is shifting.”
-Alternatively, we can become aware of this mimetic/scapegoating tendency, break the cycle, and take ownership.
+This might look like “due to the macro environment” or “the world is shifting.”
+Alternatively, we become aware of this mimetic/scapegoating tendency, break the cycle, and take ownership.
 Those of you that are experienced leaders know this lived truth, there is a deep hollowness that comes from blaming others and optimizing for short-term outcomes above all else.

 Like the player who blames the foul, or the elite athlete who steps up to the podium and thinks, “I’m still not happy.”
 Then steps down to begin a new journey to do the real work of cultivating human flourishing.